SMUnlimited/CK2-Random-Hordes/README.md

 After 1337ad 50000 min and 130000 max

 V1.1
--Christian rulers are 50% less likely to be triggered as a horde.
+- Christian rulers are 50% less likely to be triggered as a horde.
--Non Reformed Pagan Rulers and tribal rulers 25% more likely to trigger as the horde.
+- Non Reformed Pagan Rulers and tribal rulers 25% more likely to trigger as the horde.